Asymptotic theory for extreme value generalized additive models: Asymptotic Theory

 \end{theorem}

-Theorem \ref{ParametricPart} is the optimal result for the parametric part of the estimator for the both shape and scale function.
-We note that the condition $K>O(n^{1/2m}\log n)$ is not optimal choice for the nonparametric part, which indicates that the bias is so small to be negligible.
-Other studies have reported such technique as the important property of the partially linear additive models (e.g. Theorem 4 in Liu et al. (2017)).
-We can interpret that Theorem \ref{ParametricPart} is the regression coefficient version of the result in Corollary 2.1 in Drees et al. (2004).
-The condition $n^{1/2}(N/n)^\rho\rightarrow 0$ means that the standard deviation of the estimator of parametric part dominates the bias appeared from second-order condition of EVT.
+Theorem \ref{ParametricPart} provides the optimal result for the parametric part of the estimator for both the shape and scale functions.
+This result is helpful for gaining deeper insight into the parametric part.
+The condition $(N p_N)^{-1/(2m)} K\rightarrow \infty$ implies that the bias from the penalized spline is of a negligible order compared to the bias from the GPD approximation.
+However, this condition is not restrictive, as we can choose an arbitrarily large $K$ as long as it does not violate (C5).
+The optimal rate $O(N^{\rho/(1-2\rho)})$ is similar to the minimax optimals (Drees 2001).
+In the last assertion of Theorem \ref{ParametricPart}, the condition $(Np_N)^{1/2}p_N^{-\rho}\rightarrow 0$ means that the standard deviation of the estimator of parametric part dominates the bias appeared from second-order condition of EVT.
 If we choose large $w_N$, such situation can be obtained.
 Even when the optimal $w_N$ is chosen, deriving the explicit form of the bias is difficult and has quite complicated expression since the bias from second-order condition of EVT contains not only the parametric part but also nonparametric part.
-Thus, in the second assertion of Theorem \ref{ParametricPart}, we established the simple but convenient result as a no-biased version.

-\begin{remark} \textup{ If $\gamma_0(x,z)=\gamma_0$ and we use non-covariates in analysis, Theorems \ref{ThmL2} and \ref{ParametricPart} can reduce to the result in Smith (1987).
-In this case, our result is also related to Drees et al. (2004), however, they utilized the threshold value as random variable unlike deterministic threshold used in our study.
-Therefore, the situation in our study is somewhat different from Drees et al. (2004).
-Meanwhile, if we know that $\gamma(x,z)$ is positive, GPD can be reformulated as Pareto-type distribution.
-Therefore, our model with a non-nonparametric part connects to the result of Wang and Tsai (2009) whereas Li et al. (2022) is related to our model with $d=1$.
-Thus, the results in this section can be widely applied to related models. } \end{remark}